An Indian family’s fight to save this mother from execution in war-torn Yemen

 She was given the death penalty by a court in capital Sanaa in 2020 and her family has been fighting for her release since, complicated by the lack of formal ties between New Delhi and the Houthis, who have controlled the city since the country’s civil war broke out in 2014.

-Amnesty International on Monday urged the Houthis to “immediate establish a moratorium on all executions and commute (Priya’s) and all existing death sentences as first steps.”
+Amnesty International on Monday urged the Houthis to “establish a moratorium on all executions and commute (Priya’s) and all existing death sentences as first steps.”

 It added: “The death penalty is the ultimate cruel, inhuman and degrading punishment.”